ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

 temp_volume
   Specifies a particular volume on which the temporary data sets should be created during the backup and restore process.

   When *operation=backup* and *backup_name* is a data set, specifies the volume the backup should be placed in.
-  When *operation=backup* and *backup_name* is a data set, specifies the volume the backup should be placed in.

   | **required**: False